O-Gallardo/simple_hangman/README.md

 # About
-This is a simple hangman game made through tkinter GUI. anks to Kite for the word list.
+This is a simple hangman game made through tkinter GUI.
+Thanks to Kite for the word list.